JeffDeCola/control-fpga-via-raspi-and-webserver/docs/_includes/README.md

 * **OUTPUT**
   * [7:0] DATA_OUT

-### ARTY S7-50 FPGA DEVELOPMENT BOARD
+#### ARTY S7-50 FPGA DEVELOPMENT BOARD

 I burned the microprocessor to an FPGA on an
 Arty S7-50 FPGA development board.

 ![IMAGE - digilent-arty-s7-50.jpg - IMAGE](https://github.com/JeffDeCola/my-cheat-sheets/blob/master/docs/pics/digilent-arty-s7-50.jpg?raw=true)

+### AS A SERVER (CONNECTION TO RASPBERRY PI)

+The FPGA is connected to the Raspberry Pi via the PMOD pins.
+This will be shown in the following section.

 ## SECTION II - THE RASPBERRY PI

 The Raspberry Pi has two main functions,

-* Controls 28 pins of the I/O of the FPGA (GPIO to PMOD) via GO
+* AS A CLIENT - Controls 28 pins of the I/O of the FPGA (GPIO to PMOD) via GO
-* Provide an interface to the webserver (REST JSON API)
+* AS A SERVER - Provide an interface to the webserver (gRPC)

-These function will be written in go and placed in a docker image.
+### AS A CLIENT (FPGA CONNECTION)

+The Raspberry Pi will control the I/O of the FPGA via the GPIO pins.
+The Raspberry Pi will be the client and the FPGA will be the server.

-### BREADBOARD (GPIO to PMOD)
+#### BREADBOARD (GPIO to PMOD)

 To connect to the Raspberry Pi a breadboard was used to connect the GPIO pins to the PMOD pins on the FPGA development board.